turingschool/backend-curriculum-site/module2/lessons/form_helpers_rails.markdown

 * `rails server`
 * **Get familiar with the app.** What functionality is there?

-## Route Helpers

-### Exercise: Clean Up Hardcoded Routes

-In your `views/books/index.html.erb`, we have a few "hardcoded" routes.
-Can you use route helpers to clean these up?

 ### Exercise: `form_for`

 * Check out `views/books/new.html.erb`.